-Whether the cat flu is chronic or acute, the symptoms of coryza will likely last until the cat gets treatment or is removed from its cause (in the case of an allergy).
+Whether the cat cold is chronic or acute, the symptoms of flu (coryza) will likely last until the cat gets treatment or is removed from its cause (in the case of an allergy).
 If the cat has FVR, coryza will last either until the outbreak ends or until the cat gets treatment.

 It’s important to know why your cat is experiencing flu-like symptoms because –as Gilles learned—some causes can be deadly.
 Once you know why your cat has a runny nose, you can begin treatment.

 How to Treat Cat with a Cold (Coryza)

 Treatment for coryza in cats (cats with cold) may depend on its cause.
 If you suspect that your cat may have a H1N1 or calicivirus, you may want to seek medical intervention because these viruses have the potential to be deadly.
 Natural remedies can be effective in almost any case of coryza, but whether you choose homeopathy or traditional medicine will largely depend on your comfort level.

 What to Do About Cat Flu in a Kitten

 Just like human babies, kittens are more susceptible to illness than older cats with better developed immune systems.
 And when they get sick, it can be serious.

 It’s important to keep an eye on the litter and watch for symptoms of coryza.
 If you notice that your kittens have runny eyes and noses, don’t delay.
 Start treatment as soon as possible to help keep the cats from getting sicker.

 If the kittens have already been weaned, separate the ones that are showing signs of illness.
 This may help keep it from spreading to the entire litter.